 The cellar of the Thomas Manning house is very large and includes a number of brick storerooms.
 A trap door in the floor of a small room in the rear of the house has a ladder where you can descend into a small chamber.
 A steel door opens into another small chamber, which has a small square opening in the foundation that leads to the back yard.
 Fugitive slaves were hidden from bounty hunters and would be taken after dark to the river behind the house, where they would float down to the wharf and board freight ships to Nova Scotia.

 .
 “The Underground Railroad in Massachusetts” by Wilbur H. Siebert identified three underground routes starting from Salem and diverging northward: one through Danvers, Andover and South Lawrence; another through Danvers, Georgetown and Haverhill; and a third through Beverly, Ipswich, Newburyport and Amesbury.
+The names of the Underground Railroad agents in Ipswich are not known, but it is apparent that Dr. Manning was working with them.
+Ipswich legend is that they made their escape on the River behind the house, but there are records of escapees being taken on the Bay Road to the Parker River bridge in Newbury, where they were transferred to Richard Plummer of Newburyport and hidden underneath bags of grain in his cart.
 There are legends in Newburyport of “an intricate tunnel system” under the Old Burying Ground beneath the center of town to the wharf area, and indeed an old tunnel was discovered recently during an excavation.

 This house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.
 Protected elements include: